-The HICP is required to be a Laspeyres-type index.
+The HICP is a Laspeyres-type index.
 Although the HICPs produced by the EU Member States differ in detail, they can all be broadly described as Laspeyres-type indices.
-They are all price indices in which the month-to-month movements in prices are measured as an average of price indices using expenditure weights which are an appropriate reflection of the consumption pattern of the consumer population in the weight reference period.
+They are price indices in which the month-to-month movements in prices are measured as an average of price indices using expenditure weights, which are an appropriate reflection of the consumption pattern of the consumer population in the weight reference period.

-Since 2006, the index reference period has been set to 2005 =100.
-In order to obtain a common price reference period, too, the weights for each year are “price updated” to December of the previous year.
+Since 2016, the index reference period has been 2015=100.
+In order to obtain a common price reference period, the weights for each year are 'price updated' to December of the previous year.

 Elementary aggregate indices

-HICP methodology defines an elementary aggregate by reference to the expenditure or consumption covered by the most detailed level of stratification of the HICP.
-In practice, reliable expenditure information is normally not available for weighting purposes within an elementary aggregate.
-As a consequence, an elementary aggregate index is a price index for an elementary aggregate comprising only price data.
+The HICP methodology defines an elementary aggregate by reference to the expenditure or consumption covered by the most detailed level of stratification of the HICP (below the ECOICOP 5-digit).
+In practice, reliable expenditure information is typically not available for weighting purposes within an elementary aggregate.
+As a consequence, an elementary aggregate index is a price index for an elementary aggregate comprising only of price data.

-For the HICPs, elementary aggregate indices are computed as the ratio of geometric average prices or the ratio of arithmetic average prices.
-The arithmetic mean of price relatives may only be applied in exceptional cases and where it can be shown that it is comparable.
+Elementary aggregate indices for the HICPs are computed as the ratio of the geometric average of prices or the ratio of the arithmetic average of prices.
+The arithmetic mean of price relatives may only be applied in exceptional cases and where it can be shown to be comparable.

-The level of elementary aggregation interacts with other design features such as sampling procedures and the availability of weighting information.
+The level of elementary aggregation interacts with other features of the HICP compilation design features such as sampling procedures and the availability of weighting information.
 Depending on the sources of the weights used, elementary aggregation may start at different levels in different countries in the product, geographic and outlet hierarchies.

-The HICP country group aggregates for the euro area, the EU and the EEA are calculated by Eurostat using the HICPs provided by the Member States.
+The HICP aggregates for the EA, the EU and the EEA are calculated by Eurostat using the HICPs and other inputs provided by the Member States.

-For the EU and EEA HICP aggregates, the euro area is treated as a single entity to which data for the other countries is then added (the weights again use national accounts data, converted into purchasing power standards).
-Note that for EU enlargement in May 2004, chain-linking was also added in May to maintain the correct country coverage for both the EU and EEA aggregates.
+For the EU and EEA aggregates, the euro area is treated as a single entity to which data for the other countries is then added.

 Sampling of prices

-To achieve a reliable and comparable representation of the HICP target universe, each country should select a target sample, which is a set of products.
-Prices should then be observed for the selected products over time.
+To achieve a reliable and comparable representation of the HICP target universe, each country should select a target sample, which is a set of products-offers within consumption segments for which the Member State plans to observe prices in order to achieve a reliable and comparable representation of the HICP target universe.
+Prices should be observed for the selected products over time.
 Where products cease to be available on the market they should be replaced by comparable items from the same consumption segment.

-- the elementary product groups, defined as a set of products that are sampled in order to represent one or more consumption segments in the HICP;
+- the elementary product groups, defined as a set of products sampled in order to represent one or more consumption segments in the HICP;

 - the outlet dimension;